Preparing the Soil: The Importance of Gauging Church Health

 Natural Church Development: An Assessment Tool

-Natural Church Development has created a tool to help with the assessment process.
-Based on years of data, collected from churches in 32 countries across five continents, eight quality characteristics have been established; these characteristics are the indicators of a healthy congregation, and include:
+Natural Church Development (NCD) has created a tool to help with the assessment process; this tool was created based on years of data collected from churches in 32 countries across five continents.
+From the data, eight quality characteristics emerged as indicators of a healthy congregation.
+These include:

 – Empowering leadership